 In order to avoid violation of any applicable law or regulation, the Committee may at any time refuse to issue or transfer shares of Common Stock under the Plan.
 It is expected that the Committee will refuse to issue shares upon exercise of Options unless there is at such time an effective registration statement (including a current prospectus) with respect to such shares.
-The Company has agreed, as part of the Split-Off, to keep this Prospectus available for a period of 30 days from the date of effectiveness of the registration statement of which this Prospectus forms a part (or until , 1996).
+The Company has agreed, as part of the Split-Off, to keep this Prospectus available for a period of 30 days from the date of this Prospectus (or until December 6, 1996).
 The Company currently intends to allow exercises of Options until January 1, 1997.
 However, the Company may withdraw the registration statement of which this Prospectus forms a part at any time after 30 days from the date of effectiveness of such registration statement, and the Company may extend the period for exercise of Options in its sole discretion.